Call Now At (979) 300-6771

 Meet Our Founder Fred Medina

-Notably, Fred served as an assistant to the Attorney General for the State of Texas.
-This demonstrates Fred's capability in handling legal matters at a high level and his commitment to public service.
-Today, Fred takes all of these experiences and lessons from the Attorney General's Office and applies them to his private practice.
+Fred served as an assistant to the Attorney General for the State of Texas.
+Demonstrating Fred's capacity to handle legal matters at a high level and his commitment to public service.
+Today, Fred takes the experience and lessons from the Attorney General's Office and applies them to his private practice in the fields of estate planning, personal injury, business law and probate law.

 Fred Medina is deeply connected to the Brazos Valley.
 He has a comprehensive understanding of the issues that matter most to the families and communities of the area – and is driven to have a positive impact on the lives that he serves.